Woysful/Media-Downloader/README.md

 ``

 ### Issues
-I have no way to realize the work with plugin settings using yaml document.
+I didn't figure out how to get user parameters correctly to use yaml document.
 Unfortunately, to change the settings it is necessary to edit the `config.json` file in the plugin directory.